opentaps/open-climate-investing/dao/README.md

 - The Activity tokens allow users to pool their resources to pay for improvements.
 - A blockchain removes the need for the project to maintain a registry of these tokens.
 Open source projects are small and don't need more overhead.
 - The tokens are permanently owned by the members.
 They don't depend on the continued existence of one contributor or company in the project.

-## Goals

-A DAO for creating open source climate investing analysis, including learning materials such as [the book](../book/README.md), industry specific climate analytical models (for example, energy, freight, airlines), and up to date analyses of individual companies' climate risk exposure.

-- Provide open, inclusive approach to rating companies' climate risk exposure.
-"With enough eyeballs all bugs are shallow."
-- Free for everybody: investors, government agencies, NGO's, and private individuals.
-- Empower people everywhere with the knowledge and tools to understand what companies are doing (or not doing) about climate change.
-- Create the broadest coverage of climate analysis for companies, following the Wikipedia, TripAdvisor, and Yelp models.

-This DAO will only provide climate investing analysis.
-It is not a general investment analysis DAO.
-It does not make investments.
-It does not cover areas of Environmental, Social, Governance (ESG) or Corporate Social Responsibility (CSR) beyond climate.
-It provides analysis of the climate risk exposure for investing in companies, which could be used as a gauge of the companies' climate actions.

-## Business Model

-In today's financial markets, both companies looking to raise capital ("issuers") and investors pay fees to third parties such as Standard & Poor's and Moody's to rate investments.
-Third-party ratings of companies' financial condition help objectively define what investments are appropriate for different group of investors.
-This in turn allows companies sell securities to investors based on such ratings.

-The DAO's work similarly has value because it provides an objective, third-party rating for investors about the climate risks in companies.
-The DAO provides a way for investors and companies to pay for these ratings through the purchase of tokens, which are then allocated to the community as payment for its work.

 ## Mechanism